guidedhacking/GH-Offset-Dumper/README.md

 ### Misc

 You can drag and drop a config file on the exe to parse it.
+If you use the given `config.json`, the dumper will dump the WinMain address out of notepad as an example.
+The old csgo is in the `old_csgo.json` file.

 ### How to use the GHDumper.h library